slavo3dev/slavo/posts/remote-business-ideas.md

 ---
-title: 'Remote Business Ideas'
+title: "Remote Business Ideas"
-date: '2022-10-15'
+date: "2022-10-15"
-author: 'Slavo'
+author: "Slavo"
-image: 'remote-business-ideas-post.png'
+image: "remote-business-ideas-post.png"
-excerpt: 'Become Office Independent - Work & Travel '
+excerpt: "Become Office Independent - Work & Travel "
-isFeatured: true
+isFeatured: false
-category: 'Digital Nomad'
+category: "Digital Nomad"
 ---

 ### When you think of starting a business, one thing may pop into your head: risk.
 Our culture is filled with stories of bootstrap businesses, business success despite early rough starts, and businesses going under despite everyone’s best efforts